Venafi/vmware-avi-connector/README.md

 # Setting up environment variables
-To build an image that will be run within a Venafi Satellite for provision and/or discovery operations, you will need to define a CONTAINER_REGISTRY environment variable.
+To build an image that will be run within a Venafi Satellite for provisioning and/or discovery operations, you will need to define a CONTAINER_REGISTRY environment variable.

 ```bash
 export CONTAINER_REGISTRY=company.jfrog.io/connectors/vmware
 ```

 > **_NOTE:_** The image, push and manifests make targets fail if no CONTAINER_REGISTRY value is set.

-> **_NOTE:_** Venafi developer documentation is available at ?

 # Venafi Satellite